Supply Chain Management (SCM)

 SCM1001 INTRODUCTION TO TRANSPORTATION & LOGISTICS (3.00 Credits)

-In this introductory course, students learn the importance of transportation and logistics to the economy in relation to functional areas in supply chain management, and financial performance of business in different industry segments.
-In this certification track course, students learn about the characteristics of the different modes of freight transportation, relative to capacity, energy efficiency, environmental impact, speeed, sustainability, and safety.
+This course introduces students to the importance of transportation and logistics in the economy, emphasizing their relationship with supply chain management and business financial performance across different industry segments.
+Students will analyze the characteristics of various freight transportation modes in terms of capacity, energy efficiency, environmental impact, speed, sustainability, and safety.

 Total Contact Hrs: 48.00